wunderio/drupal-project/docs/rollout-lando-to-ddev-upgrade.md

         └── (e.g., php testing, linting)
 ```

 In Lando, toolings were used to execute different actions in the local development environment, e.g. Codeception tests.
-These toolings are placed in .lando.yml-configuration file under the toolings section.
+These toolings are placed in the .lando.yml-configuration file under the toolings section.

 Below is an example of a Codeception tooling (taken from Raisio’s `.lando.yml`):